 While many of my own gardening gloves are, indeed, made for women, with pretty floral patterns or girly colors, there are also just as many garden gloves on the market made specifically for men.
-Because I know wearing gloves in the garden will protect hands from many things, I select them based on their durability, quality and ability to handle tough jobs.
-If I find a pair of durable, good quality garden gloves that happen to be cute and girly, that’s just an added bonus.
+Because I know wearing gloves in the garden will protect my hands from many things, I select them based on their durability, quality, and ability to handle tough jobs.
+If I find a pair of durable, good-quality garden gloves that happen to be cute and girly, that’s just an added bonus.

 Selecting Gloves for Gardening

 Gardeners wear gloves for many different reasons, such as:

 - keep hands and fingernails clean and dry